-- the design of major surface facilities upgrades cognisant of the material noise reductions that will be required, including the notification of the lead upgrade design contractors of the noise impact assessment criteria that need to be achieved; - ongoing works associated with the noise monitoring program in accordance with the NMP (e.g. selection of permanent monitoring location, confirmation of solar power system requirements and alert systems); - the potential noise impact of a mobile crusher associated with the paste plant was determined based on noise measurements during commissioning of the equipment.
-The site specific noise model was used to predict noise levels at the nearest receivers and equipment operational hours determined; and - a number of options for upgrading of the washery building cladding were evaluated to determine their relative noise mitigation.
-The options included the provision of internal acoustic absorption within the washery building, combined with alternative cladding options.
-The site specific noise model was used to predict noise levels at the nearest receivers.
+- the design of major surface facilities upgrades cognisant of the material noise reductions that will be required, including the notification of the lead upgrade design contractors of the noise impact assessment criteria that need to be achieved; and - a number of options for upgrading of the washery building cladding were previously evaluated to determine their relative noise mitigation.
+Additional components of the new washery building cladding were installed during the review period.